Home > Reviews > Juno Mattress Review

 Our Verdict

-For $499 CAD for a Queen mattress, Juno is one of the most budget mattresses in the Canadian market..
-However, the saying “you get what you pay for” rings true.
-Compared to other all-foam mattresses we tested, the Juno mattress had an underwhelming performance.
+For $499 CAD for a Queen, the Juno Mattress is one of the most affordable mattress options — and one of the most affordable foam mattresses — in the Canadian market.
+However, the saying "you get what you pay for" rings true in this juno mattress review.
+Compared to other all foam mattresses we tested, the Juno mattress delivered an underwhelming performance across pressure relief, cooling gel technology, and edge support.

-Considering the price, the Juno Mattress could be a good option for short-term use or your guest bedroom.
-However, if you’re looking to invest in a mattress to sleep on every night, other budget friendly options, like Silk & Snow’s S&S mattress, offer excellent value for the money.
-For a little more investment, mattresses like the The Endy offers great value for money.
+Considering the price, the Juno mattress could work for short-term use or a guest room.
+However, if you're looking to invest in a new mattress to sleep on every night, other budget mattresses like Silk & Snow's S&S offer excellent value for the money — and include a free bedding bundle.
+For a little more investment, The Endy Mattress offers great value for money, superior sleep quality, and a longer night sleep trial.

 Advertisement